 The article describes the Church’s contribution to COP24, the World Conference on Climate Change held in December 2018.
 The Secretary of State and the Permanent Observer of the Holy See to the United Nations in New York intervened at the conference, underlining the need for urgent action.
 Progress has been made in regulating the reduction of greenhouse gas emissions, but the political will to act promptly has been lacking.
 The authors, Michael Czerny, SJ and his brother Robert Czerny are respectively, Undersecretary of the Migrants and Refugees Section of the Dicastery for the Service of Integral Human Development, and a freelance author.

 On the 25th anniversary of the foundation of the Pontifical Academy for Life (PAL), Pope Francis sent a letter of gratitude in recognition of its service and to relaunch its mission for the future.
-Recalling the communal origin and destiny of the human family, the pope widens the horizon in which human life is to be understood.
-Life must be protected throughout its entire development, and the Academy is urged to address the issues posed by global bioethics and technologies, proceeding with discernment and fostering dialogue in the plurality of scientific wisdom traditions, religious perspectives and worldviews.
-The author is a member of the PAL and teaches Moral Theology at the Pontifical Gregorian University in Rome.
+Recalling the communal origin and destiny of the human family, the pope widens the horizon in which human life is to… Read the full article

 “The story of Naboth is an old one, but it is repeated every day.”
 This is how Ambrose begins the tale of poor Naboth whose death was contrived by King Ahab so that he could take possession of his vineyard.
 Naboth of Israel, Ahab of Samaria, his wife Jezebel and the prophet Elijah are the… Read the full article

-“No one throws a stone where he or she has placed a container of milk.”
-The wisdom of this Rwandan proverb has never been as needed as it is today, particularly with regard to the depletion of the environment.
-We continue to throw stones that destroy “our common home,” as Pope Francis described the planet… Read the full article
+Introduction “No one throws a stone where he or she has placed a container of milk.”
+The wisdom of this Rwandan saying has never been as needed as it is today, particularly with regard to the depletion of the environment.
+We continue to throw stones that destroy our “common home.”
+I use this proverb to… Read the full article

 From September 6-11, 2017, Pope Francis was in Colombia, so completing his 20th apostolic voyage.
 The voyage included a visit on September 10 to the city of Cartagena de Indias, the capital of the region of Bolívar that looks onto the Caribbean Sea to the north of Colombia.
 The pope went first to the St….
 Read the full article